-Deadly shooting at Super Bowl rally in Kansas City: What we know
+Kansas City Chiefs parade shooting: What we know about victims, suspects

 Where did the shooting happen?

 - The shooting occurred in front of the Union Station in Downtown Kansas city, Missouri, according to officials.
-According to FBI, the shooting occurred west of the stage during the Super Bowl celebration.
+According to the FBI, the shooting occurred west of the stage during the Super Bowl celebration.

-- The area was close from where the team held a victory rally for thousands of fans.

 - The shots erupted at about 2pm local time (20:00GMT) on Wednesday, according to the FBI, sending thousands of red-clad fans scrambling for safety.